 - 4.1 The Trust shall have members, each of whom shall be a member of one of the following constituencies: - 4.1.1 a public constituency; or - 4.1.2 the staff constituency. - 4.2 In deciding which areas are to comprise the Area of the Trust, or in deciding whether there should be a patients' constituency, the Trust shall have regard to the need for those eligible for such membership to be representative of those to whom the Trust provides services. - 4.3 The Trust shall at all times take steps to secure that taken as a whole the actual membership of the Public Constituency is representative of those eligible for such membership.
-To this end: - 4.3.1 the Trust shall at all times have in place and pursue a membership strategy which shall be approved by the Council of Governors, and shall be reviewed by them from time to time, and at least every three years; and - 4.3.2 the Council of Governors shall present to each annual members meeting: - 4.3.2.1 a report on the steps taken to secure that taken as a whole the actual membership of its public constituencies and of the classes of the staff constituency is representative of those eligible for such membership. - 4.3.2.2 the progress of the membership strategy; and - 4.3.2.3 any changes to the membership strategy.
+To this end: - 4.3.1 the Trust shall at all times have in place and pursue a membership strategy which shall be approved by the Council of Governors, and shall be reviewed by them from time to time, and at least every three years; and - 4.3.2 the Council of Governors shall present to each annual members meeting: - (a) a report on the steps taken to secure that taken as a whole the actual membership of its public constituencies and of the classes of the staff constituency is representative of those eligible for such membership. - (b) the progress of the membership strategy; and - (c) any changes to the membership strategy.